tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 {{plaintext-dns}} for more details regarding plaintext DNS.

-Authenticating the ECHConfig structure naturally authenticates the included public name.
-This also authenticates any retry signals from the client-facing server because the client validates the server certificate against the public name before retrying.
+Authenticating the ECHConfig structure naturally authenticates the included identity name.
+This also authenticates any retry signals from the client-facing server because the client validates the server certificate against the public identity before retrying.

 ### Support Multiple Protocols